pawelrosada/homebridge-docker/README.md

 ## Installation

 1. Install Docker on your Raspberry Pi, including the Raspberry Pi Zero, if you haven't already.
-Make sure to use the appropriate installation instructions for ARM6 architecture.
+Make sure to use the appropriate installation instructions for your Docker version and ARM architecture.

 2. Clone this repository to your Raspberry Pi.

 3. Build the Homebridge Docker image by running the following command in the project directory:
     ```shell
+    docker-compose build
+    ```

+   If you are using an older version of Docker that doesn't support `docker-compose` command-line, you can use the following command instead:
+    ```shell
     docker compose build
     ```

+   Note: The `docker compose` command-line is available starting from Docker version 1.27.0.
+If you are using an older version, you may need to upgrade Docker or use `docker-compose` command-line.

 4. Start the Homebridge container by running the following command:
     ```shell
+    docker-compose up -d
+    ```

+   If you are using an older version of Docker, use the following command instead:
+    ```shell
     docker compose up -d
     ```

 5. Verify that Homebridge is running by checking the container logs:
+    ```shell
+    docker-compose logs -f homebridge
+    ```

+   For older versions of Docker, use the following command:
     ```shell
     docker compose logs -f homebridge
     ```